DBC-SF/mentorship-wiki/sessions.md

 #### Fixed Sessions:
 Fixed sessions are workshops conducted by a Mentor.
 They can occur anytime after 6 on weekdays, or anytime over the weekend.

 Taking on a Fixed session means taking on additional responsibilities.
+Mentors working on a fixed session may bill a limited number of 'prep hours' in addition to the actual time of the session.

-Once scheduled, a fixed session should occur at the same time and interval.
+Once scheduled, a fixed session should occur roughly at the same time and interval.
 Changes or substitutions need to be discussed with the Mentor Coordinator in advance.

-Mentors working on a fixed session may bill a limited number of 'prep hours' in addition to the actual time of the session.
+You may consider pairing with another Mentor for these, thus allowing some degree of flexibility while maintaining consistent deliver to students.

 There are several fixed sessions available.
 If someone hasn't claimed a session you are interested in email the Mentor Coordinator to discuss picking it up.
   - White-boarding Wednesdays **John Akers**
-  - Intro to Git Workflow - Week 2 Monday **Cari Westbrook**
-  - Advanced Git Workflow including rebase - **Cari Westbrook?**
-  - Intro to Sinatra - Phase transition Sunday **Jason Lo**
   - Intro to Javascript Week 1 weekend **Stephanie Hutson**
+  - Intro to Sinatra - Phase transition weekend **Jason Lo**
+  - Intro to Git Workflow - Week 2 Monday **OPEN**
+  - Advanced Git Workflow including rebase - **OPEN**
-  - Intro to Rails
+  - Intro to Rails - Phase transition weekend **OPEN**
+  - Intro to JS Framework (your choice) - Week 2 weekend **OPEN**
   - ...
 (Suggestions Welcome)

 ### Session Cadence:

 #### Before a Session:
 - Review the challenges the students will be working by checking each of their phase guides.
-You can access these through the mentor GitHub account.
+You can access these through your GitHub account.
+If you do not have access email the Mentor Coordinator.

 #### During a Session:
 - Write your name and session time on the board.